Industrial infrastructure

 • REST API for registration and discovery

-• Legacy system and protocol bridging
+• System and protocol bridging

 Applications

-Use Cases
+Use cases

 Orchestrate control logic from multiple vendors.
 MATLAB models, LabVIEW drivers, Python robotics, and C++ algorithms working together in one system with process isolation and self-healing resilience.

-Test & Measurement
+Test & measurement

-Wrap existing PLCs and SCADA systems with digital interfaces.
-Add modern analytics, remote monitoring, and AI capabilities to brownfield installations without disrupting operations.
+Wrap existing PLCs and SCADA systems with modern digital interfaces.
+Add analytics, remote monitoring, and AI capabilities to brownfield installations without disrupting operations.

-HIL & Digital Twins
+HIL & digital twins

 Hardware-in-the-loop simulation with real-time fidelity.
 Mix physical hardware with simulated components for testing and validation.
 Event streaming provides live visibility into every state transition.

-Robotics & Automation
+Robotics & automation

 REST surface